Becoming an Estate ExecutorShow Table of Contents

 - Objections to Appointment: Note that interested parties have the right to legally challenge your appointment as executor (before your official appointment, or even afterwards), regardless of the reason for your executorship.

 - Probate Bond: If required by the court, you must obtain a probate bond before officially becoming executor.
-Such a bond protects the estate from any losses you cause (up to a certain dollar amount), and requirements for the bond can depend on jurisdiction, size of estate, whether or not you reside in the same state, and other factors
+Such a bond protects the estate from any losses you cause (up to a certain dollar amount), and requirements for the bond can depend on jurisdiction, size of estate, whether or not you reside in the same province, and other factors

 - Letters: The final step in the appointment process, immediately following the probate hearing, is to receive your official documents from the court stating that you are the executor of the estate.
 These documents, sometimes known as Letters of Authority, Letters of Administration, or Letters Testamentary, are commonly referred to as your "Letters".

-Other Paths to Becoming Executor
+Other Paths to Becoming Executor/Liquidator

 If you wish to serve as the executor but there are other people with higher priority than you, you can normally achieve your goal by submitting signed waivers of those other people, stating that they do not wish to serve (and even better, also stating that they'd like you to serve).